it3xl/git-repo-sync/README.md

 ### I'm the Windows guy

 Ha!
 You're lucky.
-Despite of Linux guys, you have to do nothing and have five options to run **git-repo-sync**.
+Unlike Linux guys, you have to do nothing and have five options to run **git-repo-sync**.

 Open PowerShell or CMD in the **git-repo-sync** folder and run one of three.